unswsecsoc/constitution/README.md

             ix.
 To lead efforts ensuring that your internal Club culture is positive and to prioritise and foster wellbeing and balance within the Club;
              x.
 Ensure that club events will not result in poor wellbeing outcomes and will not lead to grievances from Club members and/or executives;
         c) Undertake training as required to build understanding of how to look out for your peers and how to improve the internal culture of your Club;
-        d) Run training sessions to upskill the executive team in regards to dealing with grievances; and
+        d) Run training and information sessions to upskill the executive team in understanding the Club's grievance policy; and
         e) Other relevant duties as required by the Club.

     3.9 Committee Members